jeetmp3/jblog.github.io/_posts/blogs/2016-12-15-Spring-Session-Grails-Plugin.md

 * __WebSocket Support__ - provides the ability to keep the HttpSession alive when receiving WebSocket messages.

 By using this plugin you can achieve above features in your grails application.

+**Note:** Spring Session project supports various datastore, which are not configured in this plugin yet.
+Those datastores are under development.
+If you wish to contribute in adding datastore support just <a href="https://github.com/jeetmp3/spring-session" target="_blank">fork me on GitHub</a>.
+{: .notice}

 #### 2. Installation
-Configuration the plugin is very easy.
+Plugin configuration is very easy.
 If you're using grails 2x then add following code in your `BuildConfig.groovy` inside the `plugins` block

 ```groovy
 plugins {